FOMO. The Fear of Missing Out.

 Always ask if something is what you truly want to do.

 We can choose by default, from what we have always done, or from social conditioning.
 It may have been what we once would have always chosen but life is fluid and expansive.
-The choice is always ours.
 We get to decide.
 Part of the wisdom for choosing well comes from knowing the why.
+What is the why that drives your behaviour?

 ② Are You Happy?